Sinaswrld/PortfolioSV/README.md

-YouTube Tutorial I used to build this portfolio => https://youtu.be/ESHaail1eGc
+YouTube tutorial I used to build this portfolio => https://youtu.be/ESHaail1eGc

 # Getting Started with Create React App